Pir Sara, Sowme'eh Sara

-Pir Sara (پيرسرا, also Romanized as Pīr Sarā; also known as Pursre) is a village in Gurab Zarmikh Rural District, Mirza Kuchek Janghli District, Sowme'eh Sara County, Gilan Province, Iran.
-At the 2006 census, its population was 634, in 167 families.
+Pir Sara (پيرسرا) (Note: Also romanized as Pīr Sarā; also known as Pursre) is a village in Gurab Zarmikh Rural District of Mirza Kuchek Janghli District in Sowme'eh Sara County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 634 in 167 households.
+The following census in 2011 counted 444 people in 128 households.
+The 2016 census measured the population of the village as 434 people in 137 households.